• Home

 blank="Enter your name"

-In other words, to write readable code, we need to maximize predictability at every level of the codebase — not just function names, but variable names, file structure, directory organization, and API design.
+To write readable code, you need to maximize predictability at every level: function names, variable names, file structure, directory organization, API design.

 So What Is “Good Code,” Really?

-- Predictable code: Doesn’t violate expectations set by names and structure
+5. Is predictable (doesn’t violate expectations set by names and structure)

-Looking at this list, you’ll notice something interesting.
+Notice something about this list?
 None of these mean “correct code.”

 Readability and correctness are separate axes.
 Code can be perfectly correct but impossible to read, and code can be easy to read but wrong.
-That said, readable code also makes bugs easier to find — with lower extraneous load, the brain can focus its resources on finding logical errors.
+That said, readable code does make bugs easier to find.
+With lower extraneous load, the brain can focus its resources on finding logical errors.

 There’s one caveat, though.
 Kahneman also warned about System 1’s biases.
 System 1 is fast, but that speed comes at the cost of bias.
 A classic example is familiarity bias.
 It’s true that you feel patterns familiar to you as “readable code,” but whether that’s objectively optimal is a separate question.
 A developer fluent in functional programming might find for loops “hard to read,” and vice versa.
 In those cases, the feeling of “hard to read” may not reflect the code’s objective quality but the bias of chunks stored in your own System 1.